kubernetes-sigs/metrics-server/README.md

   recommended for production usage, but can be useful in test clusters with self-signed Kubelet serving certificates.

-- `--kubelet-port`: the port to use to connect to the Kubelet (defaults to the default secure Kubelet port, 10250).
+- `--kubelet-port`: the port to use to connect to the Kubelet or API server proxy if enabled (defaults to the default secure Kubelet port, 10250).

 - `--kubelet-preferred-address-types`: the order in which to consider different Kubelet node address types when connecting to Kubelet.
   Functions similarly to the flag of the same name on the API server.

+- `--use-apiserver-proxy`: connect to Kubelets via the API server proxy.